centreon/centreon-archived/doc/en/installation/from_centreon.rst

 Choose your hostname and click on **Configure network** in order to modify your network card configuration.

-Select the network card that you want to use and go into "IPv4 Settings" or "IPv6 Settings" tab (depending on the requirement) to configure the IP address of the interfaces.
+Select the network card that you want to use and go to the “IPv4 Settings” tab or the “IPv6 Settings” tab (depending on the requirements) to configure the IP addresses of the different interfaces.
 Click on **Apply** to save the changes.

 .. image :: /images/user/anetworkconfig.png
    :align: center